 Advances in medicine are achieved by collaboration.
 By facilitating international partnerships, we are creating opportunities to improve patient care through education and innovation.
 The Panamerican Trauma Society has worked tirelessly for the last 26 years providing opportunities for collaboration between the Americas.

-The objective of the fellowship is to improve surgical training for traveling fellows and to bring opportunities to the host institution regarding research and exchange.
+The objective of the International Fellowship Program is to improve surgical training for traveling fellows and to bring opportunities to the host institution regarding research and exchange.

 What the Panamerican Trauma Society Will Do: